-VAIL — There are few dishes that Steve Lewis doesn't think can be improved with a dash of olive oil.
-You can use it in baking, you can drizzle it over pound cake.
+VAIL — There are few dishes that Steve Lewis doesn’t think can be improved with a dash of olive oil.
+You can use it in baking and you can drizzle it over pound cake.
 He stirs some into savory oatmeal.
-It's even delicious over ice cream, he claims.
+It’s even delicious over ice cream, he claims.

 Still, his bias doesn’t change the fact that the world is catching onto the olive oil craze.
 It’s one of the fastest growing segments of the global food industry, showing steady growth every year.
 According to a 2013 study on the global olive oil market from Research and Markets, an international data and research company, Americans are especially fond of the aromatic oil.
 According to the report, the U.S. is the third largest consumer of olive oil, behind Spain and Italy.

-Lewis said he's seen a steadily growing demand for artisan olive oil and predicted that in a few years, foodies will be discussing olive oil the way they discuss wine.
-In fact, some restaurants, such as Avon's Vin 48, already offer an olive oil list.
+Lewis said he’s seen a steadily growing demand for artisan olive oil, and he predicts that in a few years, foodies will be discussing olive oil the way they discuss wine.
+In fact, some restaurants, such as Avon’s Vin 48, already offer an olive oil list.
 Diners can choose from a number of artisan oils to put the finishing touch on their entree.